 Ongoing training helps you fill voids with good people.

-Lastly, training is just fair to your customers, whom you depend on for your livelihood.
+Lastly, training is a basic necessity to provide the level of service your customers expect.
 Skilled employees will impress customers to come back.

 Together, these reasons boost your competitive edge, as you provide training for your employees.
 To get there, here are some possible types of training.